Trains in Cannes

 Trains in Cannes - Cannes Railway Station

-If you need help with luggage you can ask for assistance - including wheelchairs - at the information desk in the Cannes station.
+##If you need help with luggage you can ask for assistance - including wheelchairs - at the information desk in the Cannes station.
 Allow extra time

-Handicapped and reduced mobility passengers can now be dropped off outside the Cannes railway station.
+Handicapped and reduced mobility passengers can be dropped off outside the Cannes railway station.

-If you need help with luggage you can ask for assistance - including wheelchairs - at the information desk in the Cannes station.
+##If you need help with luggage you can ask for assistance - including wheelchairs - at the information desk in the Cannes station.
 Allow extra time

-Handicapped and reduced mobility passengers can now be dropped off outside the Cannes railway station.
+Handicapped and reduced mobility passengers can be dropped off outside the Cannes railway station.

 Cannes Railway Station